Come Dancing with The Kinks: Release

 The compilation contains thirteen tracks released as singles, including one non-album single, and six album tracks.

 The original 1986 CD version varies from the original LP release, removing "Sleepwalker", "Catch Me Now I'm Falling", and "Misfits" entirely.
 The CD also has the longer 4:40 album version of "Don't Forget to Dance".
 Aside from the removal of those three tracks, the running order is maintained.
 These changes result in a shorter runtime of 69:53.

 The album was reissued on CD in 2000 with a number of changes.
 It replaces the single versions of "Catch Me Now I'm Falling", "Sleepwalker", "Misfits", and "Don't Forget to Dance" with the longer album versions, and replaces the album version of "(Wish I Could Fly Like) Superman" with the 12" disco mix.
 The songs "Celluloid Heroes" (live version), "Juke Box Music", "Long Distance", "Heart of Gold" and the live intro to "Lola" were removed and "A Gallon of Gas", "Full Moon", and "Good Day" were added.

+Critical reception

+In a contemporary review for Billboard, published on June 21, 1986, the compilation was highlighted as a "Pop Pick."
+The review described it as a "solid double set" that effectively reviewed the British quintet's last decade of work.
+The publication praised the inclusion of three live versions of earlier hits and the seasonal single "Father Christmas," noting that they were "added for good measure."
+The reviewer also commended Ray Davies' songwriting and artistic stance, stating that his tracks skillfully addressed "both jaunty and wistful slices of life," concluding that the release served as a "fitting 20th birthday salute" to the veteran band.